top-gun/Tesla-PV-charging/README.md

    <img src="https://github.com/top-gun/Tesla-PV-charging/blob/main/pictures/Extended-Charge-Adjust.png" width=300>

-For the ease of debugging, here is the YAML definition:
+For the ease of debugging, here is the YAML definition: Keep in mind: My car is "Tesla BLE F549C4".
+If yours is "Thors_Hammer", the entity names need to be adjusted.

 ```
 alias: Tesla-charge-adjust